Guide

 Which devices does it work with?+

 On Android, with any device that writes to Health Connect (most recent smartwatches and bands), plus the Colmi ring over Bluetooth.
-Providers like Strava, Oura and Suunto connect from the external providers section.
-The iPhone version is coming and will use Apple Health.
+Providers like Strava and Suunto connect from the external providers section (Oura is coming soon).
+On iPhone the app is already live and reads Apple Health directly, plus connects to the Colmi ring over Bluetooth.

 Do I need Health Connect?+